EpocDotFr/rwrs/README.md

   - `PACIFIC_PLAYERS_RANKS_COUNTRY` Ranks image / name to show for the Pacific players stats (`us`, `jp`)
   - `MAX_NUM_OF_PLAYERS_TO_TRACK_STATS_FOR` How many players should RWRS track the stats for (top players storted by XP)
   - `ENABLE_SIGN_IN` Enable the "Sign in via Steam" feature
-  - `ENABLE_PLAYER_CLAIMING` Enable the "claim player" feature
-  - `PLAYER_CLAIM_DELAY` Maximum amount of minutes users are allowed to finalize an RWR account claim procedure
   - `DISCORD_CLIENT_ID` A Discord client ID
   - `DISCORD_PUBLIC_KEY` A Discord app public key
   - `DISCORD_CLIENT_SECRET` A Discord client secret